jfalkner/algorithms/code/finding_repeats/README.md

 you can simply find what number appears twice.
 That works.
 Then pause to think if O(n log n) can be dropped to O(n) or better.

 I was asked this question by Duo Security during interviews.
-Similar to other FizzBuzz style questions, it seemed odd given my experience, books and talks, and example code in GitHub; however, it later was clear to me they'd not looked at more than my one-page resume.
-The lead interviewer was also clearly experienced and I suspected he wanted to check my communication skills and be able to ask follow-up questions about the problem.
+It seemed clearly to be a FizzBuzz style question; however, the lead interviewer was also clearly experienced.
+I suspected he wanted to check my communication skills and be able to ask follow-up questions about the problem.
+The below solutions walk through the discussion we had.

 ### Solution #1: Easy O(n log n)